JuanCarlosMartinezSevilla/MuRET-UserTool-deprecated/README.md

 ## Why?
 This tool is capable of training 3 classifiers:
-- End to end staff classifier: Receives a staff image and returns all the ordered symbols that appear.
+- Staff-level symbol recognition: Receives a staff image and returns all the ordered symbols that appear.
 - Document analysis: Receives a full page image and returns a binarized image with its staves position.
 - Symbol classifier: Receives a symbol cropped image and returns the symbol's type and position in the staff (line or space *x*).